 How it works in practice

 The proposal includes technical support to help agencies integrate Claude into productivity workflows and mission-critical tasks, and it will be available for one year.
-This isn’t just a demo: it gives access to Anthropic’s frontier models with continuous updates as new capabilities are released. (anthropic.com)
+This isn’t just a demo: it gives access to Anthropic’s frontier models with continuous updates as new capabilities are released. ()